dimasmith/printtables/docs/devlog/first-use-cases.md

 The project repository has the separation, as it returns the `Result<Option<Project>>`.
 It's tempting to get things right, but I'll postpone it and will take care of real database access.
 This may end up in changing repository trait a bit.

+But wait.
+On the other hand - when was the last time I created a test?
+I now have an interface to test my first use case.
+Off to testing!